Sychar/GDFP/README.md

 ## why i did it?

-because the library  ## libaums for Usb plugin do not work with normal package.
+because the library (libaums) for Usb Plugin did not work with my normal apk-Package.

+i have sdk 28.0.0

 ---